-If these additional characteristics are not required, then UML DataType may be used.
+If none of the additional characteristics of a SysML ValueType are required, then UML DataType may be used.

-- dimension: ValueType [0..1] A kind of quantity that may be stated by means of defined units, as identified by an instance of the Dimension stereotype.
+- dimension: Dimension [0..1] A kind of quantity that may be stated by means of defined units, as identified by an instance of the Dimension stereotype.
 A value type may optionally specify a dimension without any unit.
-Such a value has no concrete representation, but may be used to express a value in an abstract form independent of any specific units. - unit: ValueType [0..1] A quantity in terms of which the magnitudes of other quantities that have the same dimension can be stated, as identified by an instance of the Unit stereotype.
+Such a value has no concrete representation, but may be used to express a value in an abstract form independent of any specific units. - unit: Unit [0..1] A quantity in terms of which the magnitudes of other quantities that have the same dimension can be stated, as identified by an instance of the Unit stereotype.

-[1] If a value is present for the unit attribute, the dimension attribute must be equal to the dimension property of the referenced unit.
+- [1] If a value is present for the unit attribute, the dimension attribute must be equal to the dimension property of the referenced unit. - [2] Any classifier which specializes a ValueType must also have the ValueType stereotype applied..